image image

 Fundamentals

-First-quarter earnings for S&P 500 companies have increased 12.5% year-on-year (392/500 reported), with 76.3% beating analyst forecasts.
-Fundamentals remain strong, but more companies have been withdrawing or lowering guidance because of the increased uncertainty related to tariffs.
-Liquidity profiles remain very strong as companies have still been able to issue new debt despite the recent spike in volatility.
-M&A could increase under the current political administration, which could put pressure on credit metrics in the second half of the year.
+Earnings for S&P 500 companies have remained strong, increasing 13.5% year over year, with 77.6% beating analyst forecasts.
+There has been an uptick in companies withdrawing or lowering guidance because of the increased uncertainty related to tariffs, but so far, the negative impact has not shown up in earnings.
+Liquidity profiles remain very strong as companies have still been able to issue new debt despite the spike in volatility in April.

 Valuations

-Investment-grade spreads have been widening because of the uncertain tariff impact and its impact on growth.
-Spreads reached a new YTD high on April 8th at +119bp and are currently 24bp wider YTD.
-Currently, we believe spreads are more fairly valued as risks have been increasing for a global trade war.
-Yields in credit remain attractive over 5%.
-Our expectations for stable fundamentals and strong demand from yield buyers should keep spreads trading in their current range in the near term, although longer-term risks have increased with new tariff announcements.
+Investment grade spreads widened in April following the tariff announcements, reaching a new year-to-date high on April 8 at +119, but are now only 8bp wider year to date.
+Spreads in credit remain historically tight, however yields in credit are attractive over 5%.
+Our expectations for stable fundamentals and strong demand from yield buyers should keep spreads trading in their current range in the near term, although longer-term risks have increased with the new tariff announcements.

 Risks